migueltt/io-turbodsl/README.md

 - Specify retry mechanisms:
   - Number of retries
   - Delays between retries.
-  - Default value if last retry is unsuccessful.
+  - Delay factor to increase or decrease delay on subsequent retries
   - Retry strategy:
-    - `RetryMode.Never`: Never retry.
     - `RetryMode.OnTimeoutOnly`: Retry only when `timeout` limit has been reached.
     - `RetryMode.OnErrorOnly`: Retry only when an unexpected error was thrown.
     - `RetryMode.Always`: Retry always, for any error.
+    - `RetryMode.Never`: Never retry